Maayane Soumagnac: Early life and education

 After obtaining her bacclaureat in the Lycée Henri IV, Soumagnac studied Physics at the Ecole Normale Superieure Cachan and the Ecole Normale Superieure Lyon, graduating in 2009.
-She completed her PhD at the University College London in 2015.
-Her thesis, "Tipping scales in galaxy surveys: Star/Galaxy separation and scale-depende bias", used machine learning and data mining techniques applied to the Dark Energy Survey data and the Baryon Oscillation Spectroscopic Survey survey data.
-Her doctoral advisor was Ofer Lahav.
+She completed her PhD at the University College London in 2015. under the supervision of Ofer Lahav.

 Research and career

 Soumagnac's research explores the interface between big data and Astrophysics.

 After completing her PhD, Soumagnac joined the Weizmann Institute of Science, where she was a postdoctoral fellow of the Ilan Ramon foundation, worked on time-domain astronomy using the Zwicky Transient Facility and served as the assistant project scientist of the ULTRASAT UV satellite.

-In 2019, she joined the Computational research division at the Lawrence Berkeley National Laboratory, focusing on X-ray Astronomy and the synergy between transient surveys and the Dark Energy Spectroscopic Instrument collaboration, where she served as the chair of the transients working group.
+In 2019, she joined the Computational research division at the Lawrence Berkeley National Laboratory, focusing on X-ray astronomy and the synergy between transient surveys and the Dark Energy Spectroscopic Instrument collaboration, where she served as the chair of the transients working group.
 In 2021, while remaining an Affiliate at the Berkeley National Lab, Soumagnac joined the physics department at Bar-Ilan University, becoming the third woman to hold a faculty position in Astrophysics in Israel.

 Soumagnac is involved in projects aimed at bringing astronomy to the public, and has given outreach talks at various venues, including the Neve Tirtza Women's prison.
 She has been involved in several initiatives to inspire children and encourage women to pursue space-related careers.

 Soumagnac is an alumna of the International Space University and has served as a lecturer for the ISU Executive Space Program.